Skip to content

 Fund the Future

-Every contribution helps fund validation, recovery documentation, new chip support, and public beta hardening.
+If it helps you, help keep the lights on — every contribution funds validation, recovery documentation, new chip support, and beta hardening.

 What It Funds Validation

-Hardware testing, recovery docs, protocol work, new board support, and public beta hardening.
+Hardware testing, recovery docs, protocol work, new board support, and beta hardening.

 DCENT_OS Firmware FAQ